-Factors Influencing the Optimization of Autogenous Grinding Mills
+Factors to Optimize Autogenous Grinding Mills

 The Stekenjokk plant employs a system with automatic support of the secondary mill with pebbles from the primary autogenous mill.
 As well as in the Aitik case the Stekenjokk plant has reached its rated capacity and performance after a short running in period.